ricosjp/allgebra/README.md

 Naming rule of tags
 --------------------

-Following image tags are pushed from GitLab CI:
+Following image tags are pushed from GitLab CI to GitHub Packages (ghcr.io):

 - `20.10.0` and `YY.MM.X` formatted tags
   - Corresponds to each release formatted `{year}.{month}.{patch}`.